prisma/opentls/README.md

 have some special needs such as always linking to OpenSSL statically.
 In general, you probably should not use this crate.

+The API is taken directly from the crates mentioned above, so opentls `sync_io` module should be a drop-in replacement to `native-tls` and `async_io` to `async-native-tls` accordingly.
+Big thanks for the authors Steven Fackler and dignifiedquire.

 ## Installation for Rust

 ```sh